ypalachanina/order_analysis_poc/README.md

-# Copaco_PoC
+# Order Analysis PoC

 ## Overview

-This Proof of Concept was developed for COPACO by Sigli.
+This Proof of Concept was developed by Sigli.
 It is a Streamlit-based application designed to parse PDF invoices and orders, converting them into a standardized XML format.
 The application also offers the optional capability to merge data from secondary XML files.
 ## How to Run the App

 1. **Install Requirements**